Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Introduction

 The rapid advancement of image-to-video (I2V) generation models, such as AnimateDiff \cite{videogen-AnimateDiff}, Wan2.2 \cite{videogen-wan}, Sora2 \cite{videogen-sora}, Veo3 \cite{videogen-veo}, and Kling \cite{videogen-kling}, has made it possible to synthesize highly realistic and temporally coherent videos from a single image, boosting creative production, industrial content generation, and automated media workflows.
 However, they also introduce new risks of misinformation and large-scale content fabrication, highlighting an urgent need for more reliable forensic mechanisms capable of verifying the authenticity of automatically generated videos.

 Traditional image editing forensics focuses on identifying which spatial regions of an image have been manipulated.
 Most proactive forensic systems \cite{wm_and_tl-Editguard, wm_and_tl-OmniGuard} typically embed a forensic template into the static image and later recover it to localize tampered areas.
-However, I2V generation imposes a fundamentally higher-dimensional forensic demand.
-Instead of performing isolated edits, I2V models produce videos through a process that resembles progressive visual evolution, where pixels may move, deform, or be semantically re-synthesized as they propagate through time.
-Thus, identifying where manipulation occurs is no longer sufficient; we must also understand how each pixel flows and transforms across the temporal dimension.
-This drift causes embedded forensic traces to misalign or dissipate, making traditional forensics ineffective.
+However, I2V generation creates a different forensic problem.
+Instead of performing isolated edits, I2V models produce videos through progressive visual evolution, where pixels may move, deform, disappear, or be semantically re-synthesized as they propagate through time.
+Thus, identifying where manipulation occurs in one frame is no longer sufficient; a proactive I2V forensic system must also trace how protected evidence moves across time and recover the source image behind the generated video.
+This temporal drift causes embedded forensic traces to misalign or dissipate, making static spatial forensics unreliable in the I2V setting.

 Achieving temporal forensics in the I2V setting is intrinsically challenging.
 The core difficulty lies in discovering a forensic signal that can co-evolve with the generative process.
 Unlike deterministic image edits confined to the original pixel layout, I2V generation continuously synthesizes new content and reshapes pixel trajectories, leading both appearance and semantics to drift unpredictably.
 Embedded forensic evidence can easily be overwritten or desynchronized, making it nontrivial to maintain a stable, traceable representation throughout the video.